 Two versions of the 438 Multi-Wavelength Meter are available.
 The model 438A is the most precise, providing an accuracy of ± 0.3 pm.
 For less exacting test requirements, the 438B system is a lower-priced alternative with a wavelength accuracy of ± 1.0 pm.

-To verify the accuracy of the model 438, every system is rigorously tested with laser sources that are traceable to NIST standards.
+Continuous calibration with a built-in wavelength standard maintains the performance of the 438 Multi-Wavelength Meter over long periods of time.
+What’s more, every 438 system is rigorously tested with laser sources that are traceable to NIST standards.

 Designed for convenience, built to last

 Operation of the 438 Multi-Wavelength Meter is straightforward.

 The optical signal enters the model 438 through an FC (UPC or APC) fiber-optic connector on the front panel.
 The system’s high sensitivity results in an input power requirement as low as -40 dBm (0.1 µW).
 Automatic attenuation instantly adjusts the signal for optimum performance.